 We want you to know hormones are not fed.
 They are a small capsule that is placed in the ear of a steer that releases estrogen that helps the steer better convert feed to muscle.
 Now that you know this, you should know that we do NOT implant with hormones.
-It’s just not part of our plan.
+It’s just not part of our management plan.
 If we did, a serving of beef from a steer that did have an implant would still have much less estrogen in it than a spinach salad.
 However, we still don’t do it.

 We do treat sick animals.
 We give sick animals antibiotics under the direction of our veterinarian.
 Typically, we may have sick calves when they are young.
 It’s kind of like sending a child to pre-school – they need to pass along all of those germs from one to another until everyone’s immune system develops.
 However, once that happens, everyone is healthy again.
 We typically do not have sick adult steers.
-In the five years we’ve raised steers since Jodi has lived on the farm, she can count on one hand the sick adult steers.
+In the seven years we’ve raised steers since Jodi has lived on the farm, she can count on one hand the sick adult steers.
 It’s typically when the weather changes.
 (Do you get sinus infections when the weather changes?
 I sure do!
 They stink, but it happens, even if you try your best to avoid it.)
 They are given antibiotics.
 Sometimes they don’t pull through and they pass away.
 Sometimes they do pull through and are healthy again.
 When we give antibiotics to sick animals, there is a withdrawal time on the bottle that means that the steer cannot go to market until time is up, when the antibiotic should be out of the steer’s system.
 Butcher shops test for this, and it would be a VERY expensive mistake if we were to send a steer before the antibiotic was out of its system.
 We don’t have that kind of pocket change, nor do we want antibiotics in the food system.
 Therefore, that waiting time is very important.
 We’ve never had a time when the animal even came close to going to market close to the withdrawal time.
 Guess we’ve just been lucky!

 Don’t agree with this?
 That’s OK!
 Let us know, and we can refer you to another farmer who better meets your needs.
 No problem!